michaelburg/CoWordle/DEPLOYMENT.md

 3. **Automatic Deployment**:

-   - The GitHub Action will automatically deploy when you push to the `main` branch
+   - The GitHub Action will automatically deploy when you push to the `master` branch
    - You can monitor the deployment in the "Actions" tab of your repository

 4. **Manual Deployment** (if needed):